DatasanAli/Lawyer_Agents/README.md

 - **Citation complexity**: Ensuring proper legal citation formats and source attribution
 - **Recency concerns**: Missing recent bills, rulings, or statutory changes

-**Personal Motivation**: Built to help my mother-in-law, a small business attorney who balances her practice with managing multiple businesses.
+**Personal Motivation**: Built to help my mother-in-law, an attorney, who balances her practice in addition to managing multiple businesses.
 She is also having a hard time adopting AI to speed up her work.
 Watching her work late into the evenings conducting meticulous legal research inspired me to create a tool that could augment her expertise and help her harness the power of AI.
 ---

 ## Solution Statement